As you consider a career pivot to real estate, you may be wondering, “What is the average starting salary for real estate agents in Nevada?”

 5. Set goals and track progress.

 Define clear, achievable goals for transactions, income, and new leads.
-During slow periods, create goals for cold-calling or door-knob tag hanging.
+During slow periods, set goals for cold-calling or hanging door-knob tags.
 Regularly evaluate your progress and adjust your strategies as needed.

 6. Deliver exceptional customer service.